-This experience is part of a 50-year-old AVP International global movement.
+This experiment is part of a 50-year-old international global movement.

 The fundamental belief of AVP is that there is a power for peace and good in everyone, and that this power has the ability to transform violence.
 AVP builds on a spiritual base of caring for self and others working both in prisons and in the community.

-a program that supports families of youth participants through the introduction of needed resources as well as meetings of families, facilitators and youth.
+- A program that supports families of youth participants through the introduction of need resources as well as meetings of families, facilitators, and youth.

-a program that introduces leadership skills to teens to make positive decisions and access ways to prevent violence.
-A program for everybody regardless of race, religion, sexual-orientation, political view or national origin drawing participants and facilitators from all walks of life and ages.
+- A program that introduces leadership skills to teens to make positive decisions and access ways to prevent violence.
+It’s a program for everyone regardless of race, religion, sexual-orientation, political view, or national origin.
+It draws participants from all walks of life and ages.